quanhua92/markdown-converter-online/tests/README.md

 - Compare generated screenshots manually to verify visual changes
 - Dark mode should show dramatically different backgrounds
 - Heading styles should be consistent and properly formatted

+**Folder toggle issues:**
+- If folders appear collapsed but children are still visible, run `node tests/test-folder-toggle-fix.cjs`
+- This was a known bug fixed in v2.1 - ensure you're running the latest version
+- Folder toggle functionality should work correctly after the fix

 ### Adding New Tests